AutoScheduleJS/cake-time/specs/cake-selector.md

 User might want to review total time used

-## Epic: Cake Selection - I want THIS cake!
+## Epic: Cake Selection - Let me choose

+"I want THIS cake" title imply that we already know what we want.
+But as we let the user browse the whole recipes base, it may be better to name it "Let me choose".
+This suit the intention of choosing the recipe we had before browsing, and the intention to explore.

 1. choose filters
 2. select one or multiples cakes